Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Cell phone use and texting are also completely illegal for drivers under the age of 18 unless they are dialing 911.

 Teenagers in Minnesota can obtain their Instructional Permit at age 15 with parental consent.
-This type of license requires that a licensed adult over the age of 21 be in the vehicle with them though when is in operation.
+This type of license requires that a licensed adult over the age of 21 be in the vehicle with them when it is in operation.

 At 16 years of age, a Minnesota teen can apply for their Provisional License.
 They must have 40 hours of logged supervised driving hours prior to application though.